wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 These provide runtime configurations when invoking steps and pipelines.

+For some steps, certain options are required, for example to designate which nodes to delete on a `p:delete` step (using the `match` option).

-Their values can be simple (string value flags) or complex (such as map objects, or expressions to be evaluated).
+Values assigned to options can be simple (string value flags) or complex (such as map objects, or expressions to be evaluated).

 Its ports and options together provide an *interface* for using a step.

 Options can be set on steps using abbreviated syntax (attributes) or long syntax (`p:with-option`)

-[examples in both forms. including an XSLT parameters example]
+?src/test-landing.xpl?
+Parameters are sent to the stylesheet using an XProc option (in attribute syntax).

 ---